karcsesz/wplace-template-manager/README.md

 But only a few pixels in, we already longed for features Blue Marble didn't provide.
 And that's where I stepped in.

 In the meantime, another overlay by the name of "WPlace Overlay Pro" appeared.
 Not as well known as Blue Marble, but way better in comparison.
-But I was already committed, and still have a few aces up my sleave.
+But I was already committed, and still have a few aces up my sleeve.
 With wplace.live Template Manager, names and coordinates are embedded in exported images, providing a seamless and user-error-free importing experience.
 Also the ability to only show certain colors in the template overlay makes working in groups and on bigger projects with many colors a breeze.